adaltas/node-nikita/src/mecano.coffee.md

 `write([goptions], options, callback)`
 --------------------------------------

 Write a file or a portion of an existing file.

 `options`           Command options include:
+*   `append`        Append the content to the destination file.
+If destination does not exist, the file will be created.
+*   `backup`        Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
+*   `content`       Text to be written, an alternative to source which reference a file.
+*   `destination`   File path where to write content to.
+*   `diff`          Print diff information, pass the result of [jsdiff.diffLines][diffLines] as argument if a function, default to true.
 *   `from`          Replace from after this marker, a string or a regular expression.
+*   `gid`           File group name or group id.
 *   `local_source`  Treat the source as local instead of remote, only apply with "ssh" option.
-*   `to`            Replace to before this marker, a string or a regular expression.
 *   `match`         Replace this marker, a string or a regular expression.
+*   `mode`          File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`.
 *   `replace`       The content to be inserted, used conjointly with the from, to or match options.
-*   `content`       Text to be written, an alternative to source which reference a file.
 *   `source`        File path from where to extract the content, do not use conjointly with content.
-*   `destination`   File path where to write content to.
-*   `backup`        Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
-*   `append`        Append the content to the destination file.
-If destination does not exist, the file will be created.
-*   `write`         An array containing multiple transformation where a transformation is an object accepting the options `from`, `to`, `match` and `replace`
 *   `ssh`           Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stdout`        Writable Stream in which diff information are written.
+*   `to`            Replace to before this marker, a string or a regular expression.
-*   `uid`           File user name or user id
+*   `uid`           File user name or user id.
-*   `gid`           File group name or group id
-*   `mode`          File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`
+*   `write`         An array containing multiple transformation where a transformation is an object accepting the options `from`, `to`, `match` and `replace`.

 `callback`          Received parameters are:
 *   `err`           Error object if any.